percona/pmm-doc/docs/details/develop-checks/checks-v2.md

 - **Summary** (string, required): defines short human-readable description.
 - **Description** (string, required): defines long human-readable description.
 - **Interval** (string/enum, optional): defines running interval.
 Can be one of the predefined intervals in the UI: Standard, Frequent, Rare.
-- **Type** (string/enum, required): defines the query type and the PMM Service type for which the advisor runs.
-Check the list of available types in the table below.

 - **Script** (string, required): contains a small Starlark program that processes query results, and returns check results.
 It is executed on the PMM Server side.
 - **Family** (string, required): specifies one of the supported database families: MYSQL, POSTGRESQL, MONGODB.
 This field is only available for Advisor checks v.2, created for PMM 2.28 and later.
 - **Category** (string, required): specifies a custom or a default advisor check category.
 For example: Performance, Security.
+- **Queries** (array, required): contains items that specify queries.
+  - **Type** (string/enum, required): defines the query type.
+Check the list of available types in the table below.
   - **Query** (string, can be absent if the type defines the whole query by itself): The query is executed on the PMM Client side and can contain multiple queries specific to the target DBMS.
-    Each entry should have type, and may or may not have query string, it depends of type.
-    Queries can take parameters:
-    - **METRICS_INSTANT** query type can take  **'lookback'** parameter, which specifies how far in past to look back to metrics history.
-If this parameter is not specified, then query executed on the latest data.
-    - **METRICS_RANGE** query type can also take **'lookback'** parameter with the same behavior.
-In addition, this type has two required parameters:
-      - 'range' to  specifty he time window of the query
-      - `step` query resolution
-    These parameters are equal to [prometheus API](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries).

-    Both metrics queries can use placeholders in query string {% raw %} **{{.NodeName**}} and **{{}}.ServiceName}}**  {% endraw %}.
-Both match target service/node names.
+  - **Parameters** (key-value, can be absent if query doesn't have required parameters)

-## Check types for version 2 checks
+## Query types

 Expand the table below for the list of checks types that you can use to define your query type and the PMM Service type for which the check will run.